Title

 The Implementing Rules and Regulations of the Philippine Innovation Act aim to foster innovation as a vital component of national development and sustainable economic growth, promoting a culture of strategic planning and innovation, improving innovation governance, and strengthening partnerships for inclusive growth and improved quality of life through innovation.

-Innovation refers to the creation of new ideas that result in the development of new or improved products, processes, or services which are then spread or transferred across markets.
+Under Rule 3(g), innovation is the creation of new ideas leading to development of new or improved products, processes, or services, and then their spread or transfer across markets.

-The NIC serves as the policy advisory body in the formulation, development, implementation, and monitoring of the country's innovation goals, priorities, and long-term national strategy.
+The NIC is the policy advisory body tasked with formulation, development, implementation, and monitoring of the country’s innovation goals, priorities, and long-term strategy.

 Analyze Cases Smarter, Faster